ArshRomana1/ArshdeepsBookStore/README.txt

 Running Perfectly fine.
 also upadating the navigation bar.
 Where Changing the name of "Home" to "Books", for our Future Books Database.

+1520
+Made Changes to Layout.cshtl because it wasnt Working